AdobeDocs/commerce-knowledge-base.en/help/faq/general/access-new-relic-services.md

  **Customers using Adobe Commerce on cloud infrastructure Pro plan architecture who wish to use New Relic Infrastructure:**

  Customers using Pro architecture will get the New Relic Infrastructure service with subscription auto installed.
 These customers should have received an email containing an activation link from New Relic when their Adobe Commerce project was created.
-After following the email’s instructions to register their New Relic account, users should be able to log in on the [New Relic login](https://login.newrelic.com/login) page with the username and password they created at the time.
+After following the email's instructions to register their New Relic account, users should be able to log in on the [New Relic login](https://login.newrelic.com/login) page with the username and password they created at the time.

  **Note** : Customers using Pro architecture will have New Relic Application Performance Monitoring (APM), in addition to the New Relic Infrastructure service.